 Tawnee Prazak Gibson, MS, CSCS, CISSN, fell in love with triathlon in 2007 upon finishing the summertime Solana Beach Sprint triathlon.
 That race and that day literally changed her life forever.
 At the time, she was freshly graduated from San Diego State University with a degree in journalism and working as an editor/writer at a newspaper.
-Meanwhile, her passion for endurance sports and triathlon—along with studying exercise science, nutrition, strength training, etc—was growing exponentially.
+Meanwhile, her passion for endurance sports and triathlon—along with studying exercise science, nutrition, health, strength training, etc—had been growing exponentially.
 Immersing herself in the endurance sports world, along with a desire to further her education, led her to pursue a new career path and hone in on her talent as a triathlete.

 By 2015 she was in a great place, felt a ton better, and understood her needs.
 Her hormones went from being at a post-menopausal status (i.e. not producing any progesterone and very little estrogen) to being all within normal ranges, and her basal body temp rose.
-With proper diet and nutrition tweaks along with temporary supplement protocols she was having success with killing and correct gut issues including H. Pylori, fungal (candida), small intestinal bacterial overgrowth and other markers of dysbiosis and the differences were miraculous!
+With proper diet and nutrition tweaks along with temporary supplement protocols she was having success with killing and correcting gut issues including H. Pylori, fungal infection (candida), small intestinal bacterial overgrowth and other markers of dysbiosis—and the differences were miraculous!
 With this new level of health she was motivated to train and race something again and decided to mix it up and try an open marathon, something she hadn’t done before!

 In May 2015, using the MAF Method, she ran a 3:30 marathon (her first open marathon) and qualified for the coveted Boston Marathon—while maintaining great health, regular menstruation and no setbacks!